oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 # Deploy Coherence Operator with Prometheus Enabled and View Metrics in Grafana

-The Oracle Coherence Operator includes the Prometheus Operator as an optional subchart named `prometheusoperator`.
+The Coherence Operator includes the Prometheus Operator as an optional subchart named `prometheusoperator`.

 This sample shows you how to configure the Prometheus Operator and monitor Coherence services through Grafana.